Asia (IST UTC +5:30) – November 14-21, 2022 – Hosted by IWRC/Instructor Jayanthi Kallam

 *Because of limited class sizes, the focus on regional species and considerations, as well as issues with time zones, we ask that students take courses within their region.
 If you are signing up for a class outside of your time zone, we recommend using a time zone converter like this one.

-The course may have either an in-person† or virtual lab so please read the description of your course carefully before signing up— you must attend all four live sessions and a lab, successfully complete the homework, forums, and an exam to achieve a passing grade.
+The course may have either an in-person or virtual lab so please read the description of your course carefully before signing up — you must attend all four live sessions and a lab, successfully complete the homework, forums, and an exam to achieve a passing grade.
 If you are signing up for a virtual lab, be sure you are able to get all the needed materials (listed below).
 Schedules vary depending on your location, please verify that you can attend all live lectures and one lab session before registering.

-This class is meant to be a flipped classroom experience.
 We challenge you to do your homework and readings before you get to your class.
 This will facilitate a richer learning experience during the course and in the online classroom.

-- Introduction to wildlife rehabilitation. • Fluid therapy
+- Introduction to wildlife rehabilitation • Fluid therapy

 - Animal welfare • Thermoregulatory medical problems

 - Capture and restraint • Starvation and emaciation

 - Stress and shock • Head and spinal trauma

 – Access to a computer with reliable internet and video/audio capabilities